The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 Benson initiated a study of Granny Smiths, cultivating them in large numbers for the first time at a government farm near Bathurst.
 Pleased with the results, he promoted the apple for commercial purposes, and export.

 The durability of Granny Smith’s meant they could be shipped all over Australia.
-After World War I, improvements in food transportation and refrigeration allowed for them to be exported overseas.
+After World War I, improvements in food transportation and refrigeration allowed them to be exported overseas.

 They quickly found new markets in England and America.